 Plumbing systems are designed to maintain a strict separation of the potable (drinking water) stream and the sewage (wastewater) stream.
-However there are some areas where these two streams exist in close proximity and potential contamination might occur in a backflow scenario.
-These are known as cross connections.
+However, there are some areas where these two streams exist in close proximity and potential contamination that might occur in a backflow scenario.
+These are known as cross-connections.
 Examples include washing machines, dishwashers, toilets, bathtubs, showers and even swimming pools.
 Many such fixtures incorporate dedicated backflow prevention devices.
-However, the optimum safety is provided by a whole-house backflow prevention device.
+However, optimum safety is provided by a whole-house backflow prevention device.

 These two scenarios can lead to a backflow condition:

 - Backpressure is the result of excess pressure in the wastewater system that exceeds the pressure in the clean water supply system.
-The flow of clean potable water can then be forced backward across the cross connection, allowing contaminated wastewater to enter the clean water system.
+The flow of clean potable water can then be forced back across the cross-connection, allowing contaminated wastewater to enter the clean water system.